Reporting

 A good board report invites challenge

-Strong reporting helps directors ask intelligent questions about assumptions, dependencies, recovery capability, and residual risk acceptance.
-The report is not only for information.
-It is for governance.
+Strong reporting helps directors ask intelligent questions about assumptions, dependencies, resilience, recovery capability, concentration risk, and residual risk acceptance.
+The purpose of reporting is not just to inform.
+It is to support governance.
+A board report should therefore give directors enough context to challenge management where needed.

 Related topic boundary: This site explains cyber exposure, governance, assessment, and reporting.
 Insurance coverage, liability, and claims belong on a separate insurance-focused publication.